The Orphan of Zhao: Translations and adaptations

-In Vienna, the Italian playwright Pietro Metastasio had received a request from Empress Maria Theresa to write a drama for a court performance.
-Thus, in 1752, he produced L'Eroe cinese.
-For the play, he had taken inspiration of The Orphan of Zhao and specifically mentions the story in Du Halde's book.
-However, as Metastasio was restricted by the number of actors (namely five) and duration, his play had a rather simple plot.
+In Vienna, the Italian playwright Pietro Metastasio received a request from Empress Maria Theresa to write a drama for a court performance.
+Therefore, in 1752, he produced L'Eroe cinese inspired from the Chinese play, mentioning specifically the story in Du Halde's book.
+Metastasio's play had a simple plot, because he was restricted by the number of actors (namely five) and duration.